vl4ds/Documentation/ref-docs/device-handler-ref.rst

 httpGet()
 ~~~~~~~~~

-Executes an HTTP DELETE request and passes control to the specified closure.
+Executes an HTTP GET request and passes control to the specified closure.
 The closure is passed one `HttpResponseDecorator`_ argument from which the response content and header information can be extracted.

 If the response content type is JSON, the response data will automatically be parsed into a data structure.